Pesto Caprese Pasta

 - 2 teaspoons olive oil

-- 2 pints around 30 cherry tomatoes
+- 2 pints cherry tomatoes

-- 1 mozzarella ball, torn into pieces (See notes)
+- 1 ball mozzarella (torn into pieces)

-- Grated parmesan cheese, to garnish
+- Grated parmesan cheese (to serve)

-Lemony Pesto
+Lemon Pesto

-- 1 cup basil leaves, packed
+- 1 cup basil leaves (packed)

-- ½ cup toasted nuts, see notes
+- ½ cup toasted nuts (see notes)

-- ½ cup grated parmesan cheese, See notes
+- ½ cup grated parmesan cheese (See notes)

 - ½ cup olive oil